SCCapstone/llama/README.md

 # Deployment

 1. Follow the prior steps to initialize the server.
-2. Edit the .env to set `DEBUG=FALSE`.
+2. Install Gunicorn ```pip install gunicorn```
-3. Run `gunicorn llama.wsgi`
+3. Create the static directory thorugh ```python manage.py collectstatic```

-# SuperUser
+4. Edit the .env to set `DEBUG=FALSE`.

-Username: SuperUser
+5. Run `gunicorn llama.wsgi`

-Email: Cstocker@email.sc.edu
+Additional configuration may be required depending on operating system setup.
+For this, we connected Gunicorn to [nginx](https://nginx.org/en/).

-Password: SuperUser123
+The current dev server is deployed at http://132.145.167.159/.

 # Testing